Meet the Festival Orchestra Musicians

 Oboe II

 Alex Hayashi, oboe (February), is on faculty at the University of Hawaii (Manoa), where he teaches applied oboe.
 Previously, he was Adjunct Assistant Professor of Oboe at Western Michigan University.
 Alex has been active in various avenues of performing including solo appearances and competitions, chamber music collaborations, and orchestral and wind band settings, both in and out of the country.
 Most recently, he was featured as guest soloist with the West Point Band, the Rochester Symphony Orchestra, and the WMU Symphony Orchestra.
 He has also performed with ensembles such as the Michigan Opera Theatre and the Battle Creek Symphony Orchestra (Acting Principal Oboe), along with being a regular member of the TAD Wind Symphony in Tokyo.
 Alex is also a NASM-certified personal trainer and specializes in injury prevention for musicians through personal training.
-A Marigaux Oboe artist, this is his first year at Arizona Musicfest.
+A Marigaux Oboe artist.
+This is his second year at Arizona Musicfest.

 Oboe III/English Horn